 We recently anchored quite close to the entrance and took the dinghy ashore just west of the boathouse.
 This is OK because the beach is mostly shingle with very little of the normal mud.
 A couple of miles stroll along the road will take you to Exbury Gardens and a fabulous display of Rhododendrons in the spring.
 It's not bad at other times of the year too.
 If that walk is too long then just a few hundred yards east is the Lepe country park with a pleasant walk around the shore and a good cafe to return to for sustenance.

 Note: The river authority have 2 mooring buoys on the port hand side just before Needs Oar Point, the first two you come to.
-The charge for use of the buoys is the same as that for anchoring.
+The charge for use of the buoys £10.
+Moorings No 1 - 8, marked with a green 'V' are also available further up river..